JasonTorre/Cybersecurity-MyProject-1/README.md

 - Filebeat monitors the log files of the choosen system, and forwards them to Elasticsearch or Logstash.
 The Data can then be viewed and it will represent data such as system log events in a dashboard:
 ![Filebeat](https://github.com/JasonTorre/Cybersecurity-MyProject-1/blob/main/Pictures/Filebeats.PNG)

 - Metricbeat collects metrics from the operating system and from services running on the server.
-The metrics and statistics that it collects and is sent to the output that you specify, such as Elasticsearch or Logstash and can be distplayed on a dashboard such as below.
+The metrics and statistics that it collects and is sent to the output that you specify, such as Elasticsearch or Logstash and can be displayed on a dashboard in Kibana, such as below.

 ![Metricbeat](https://github.com/JasonTorre/Cybersecurity-MyProject-1/blob/main/Pictures/MetricBeat.PNG)